 The Annual Plan is a document setting out Hastings District Council's major projects and focus areas for the coming year.
 It outlines key variances from the Long Term Plan (LTP) which is a 10-year forecast version of this plan, revised every three years.

-Joint Solid Waste Management Plan
+Joint Waste Management and Minimisation Plan

 Havelock North Village Plan